TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 #### Storm as a standalone tool

-If you want to run Storm as a standalone tool visit: https://www.stormchecker.org/getting-started.html.
+If you want to run Storm as a standalone tool visit https://www.stormchecker.org/getting-started.html.
 To use Storm for POMDP analysis you need to build the `storm-pomdp` executable.

 ### SAYNT